Skip to content

 Further information

-Additional assessment of the retail space market can be found in Immo-Monitoring 2023
+Additional assessment of the retail space market can be found on the Immo-Monitoring Platform.

 For more information on Wüest Dimensions, click here.